Kughanraj/kughanraj.github.io/_posts/2024-12-31-CyberX_writeup.md

  ```

 So this is the wordlist i got after prompting the 🐐 GPT, so save this as any file name in the same folder with your zip file for ease, otherwise you need to specify the directory and all.
+So

 ### 7. Hex1: The Misleading File
 ### 8. Hex2: The Hidden Code